jdumas/autobib/README.md

 ##### Q3: There are some weird characters in my results?

 > Ah, this is probably the result of some encoding madness.
 Right now there are some hardcoded character substitutions written here and there in the code.
 This will be improved in the future, but right now all I can do it add more quick fix that works for you.

+##### Q4: I have trouble with unicode characters on my Windows terminal.

+> Try setting your environment variable `PYTHONIOENCODING` to `UTF-8`.
+More information on the subject can be found [here](http://stackoverflow.com/questions/507123/python-3-0-how-to-make-print-output-unicode) and [here](http://stackoverflow.com/questions/25127673/how-to-print-utf-8-to-console-with-python-3-4-windows-8).

 Disclaimer